Direct vs Traditional

 • Freedom to commemorate the deceased in a personalised way at a later date

-• Options for attended services with up to 8 or 20 attendees for a family-led ceremony
+• Options for attended services for a family-led ceremony

 Direct cremations don’t involve a funeral service